-My mom use to say 'just by tasting a good cook can replicate same taste at home, and know the ingredients and would improve the recipe too'.
+My mom uses to say 'just by tasting a good cook can replicate the same taste at home, know the ingredients, and would improve the recipe too'.
 So that's what I also do.
 I also try to encourage my followers to keep trying new things and create variations.
 Because that's the only way to improve your culinary skills.

 Some basic info about me.

 - I'm married and I have two sons.
-(Qusai , elder one and Murtaza, youger one; I often mention them on my blog.)
+(Qusai , the elder one, and Murtaza, the younger one; I often mention them on my blog.)

-- Most of my time is spent with kids, or typing post on my mobile notepad, or editing one on laptop.
-Other times, I'm cooking and photographing new recipes.
+- Most of my time is spent with kids.
+Other times, I'm shooting and photograph new recipes.
 Many of them fail, but I keep testing until they are worth posting.

-- On weekend, I love hanging out with friends or family.
-Some weekends are spent travelling or camping and some are spent helping kids learning tests.
+- On the weekend, I love hanging out with friends or family.
+Some weekends are spent traveling or camping and some are spent helping kids learn tests.

 - My other hobbies for which I don't have much time are reading books, hand embroidery, and other artworks.

 Permission will be strictly required before republishing any content or photograph.